zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 hard to get today.

-The impure people have the wisdom of their own interests and should walk alone like a rhinoceros horn. "
+The impure people have the wisdom of their own interests and should walk alone like a rhinoceros. "

 Fourth product [Completed].

-The description of the rhinoceros horn sutra has been completed.
+The description of the rhinoceros sutra has been completed.

 "Ajita, Dishe Maitreya, Fulou Nage and Maitreya,